recursion-ninja/CSCI-499-2021-Fall/README.md

 The learning goals for the course are *two-fold;* understanding product development and learning collaborative software development techniques.

-Modern software product development tends to utilize *Agile* methodology to vearying degrees.
+Modern software product development tends to utilize *Agile* methodology to varying degrees.
 Consequently, the course is structured in weekly "sprints."
 Each week teams plan what they will accomplish for the next week.
 After a week of work teams report on their progress, reassess feasibility of future work based on the progress of last week, and revise a new plan for the following week of work.
 The theory of this methodology is to provide rapid feedback and iteration for software development, so that minimal time is spend on "dead-end" feature which will not enhance the product.

 Collaborative software develompment is a crucial skill for any computer science major, regardless of their intended plans after graduation.
 This course will require students to use `git`, facilitated by GitHub, to add, modify, and merge code while developing their product.
 Additionally, and equally important, is the ability to communicate clearly and promptly with team mates to facilitate and coordinate tasks.
 Teams are expected to develop their own, preferred communication channels, be that email, IRC, Slack, Discord, BlackBoard, or another agreed upon medium.